roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Node management/FAQ about node management.md

 4. Uninstall the existing nvidia-driver.

-    **Note:** In this example, the driver version 384.111 is uninstalled.
-If your driver version is not version 384.111, download a driver from the official NVIDIA website and replace version `384.111` with your actual version number.
+    **Note:** In this example, the driver of version 384.111 is uninstalled.
+If your driver version is not 384.111, download the installation package of your driver from the official NVIDIA website and replace version `384.111` with your actual driver version number.

-    1. Log on to the GPU node.
-In the command-line interface \(CLI\), enter `nvidia-smi` to check the driver version.
+    1. Log on to the GPU node and run the `nvidia-smi` command to check the driver version.

         ```
         nvidia-smi -a | grep 'Driver Version'